Sonicbasedrop/f1-the-memory-game/README.md

 # Acknowledgements
  * I would like to thank my mentor Daisy McGirr for her guidance and support throughout my project.
+ * * I would like to thank some of my fellow students for help with some issues i encountered while coding, you know how you are, thank you all.